eyeem/EyeEm-iOS-SDK/README.md

 1. Register your app at [EyeEm](http://www.eyeem.com/developers)
 2. put `#import "EyeEmAPI.h"`in your .h
 3. To initialize the API use `[[EyeEmAPI alloc] initWithClientId:client_id]`
-4. Link your project with CoreLocation.framework, if you havn't already.
+4. Link your project with CoreLocation.framework, if you haven't already.

 ###with OAuth

-If you want to use OAuth authentication you have to implement the API (step 2 and 3) in your AppDelegate.
+If you want to use OAuth authentication you have to implement the API in your AppDelegate.
+Also you need to do the following steps:

-1. You need to add this to your info.plist file. ee`client_id`://
+1. You need to add this to your info.plist file.
+The two schemes differ, that one is the normal client_id and the other one is a lowercase client_id.

+	BILD

 2. Add this to your AppDelegate.m file

 ``` objective-c